 Talk to parents who’ve been through middle school with their children and they will lament that they had no idea what was coming.
-You do not need to feel that way because most of what happens is no surprise to teachers and experts.
+Here’s the good news!
+You do not need to feel in the dark because teachers and experts know what will happen.
+One of the very best and one of our favorite psychologists—Dr. Lisa Damour—shares her top 10 of what to expect in middle school.
 Here are some middle school tips to help you survive.
-One of our favorite psychologists — Dr. Lisa Damour — shares her top 10 of what to expect in middle school.

 What to Expect in Middle School

 Why this happens: Tweens and teens naturally start to pull away from their parents.
 And they often do so by becoming very private when they’re home.

 A tempting reaction: Presuming that, behind closed doors, tweens are up to no good.

 A better reaction: Granting privacy and making your expectations clear.
 For example, “You need to join us for dinner and help clean up the kitchen.
 Chatting’s optional, civility isn’t.”

 2. Surgically-attached phones